davidlky/HKUSTNotes/DB/09FunctionalDependency.md

 Proper subset iff every element but at least one in the subset

-Third Normal Form: every non-prime attribute of R is nontransitively dependent on every candidate key of R
+Third Normal Form: every non-prime attribute of R is non-transitively dependent on every candidate key of R
 - basically, the all FD of X -> A, X is super key or A is prime
   - if X ->A, X must be a superkey of a schema, or A must be a part of candidate keys